 Heat the oil in a heavy-bottomed skillet over medium-high heat.
 Add the turmeric and give it a quick stir.
 Add the eggs and cook, turning them occasionally to evenly expose them to the oil, until the eggs are golden yellow and slightly blistered on all sides.
 Remove from heat and set aside on a plate.
 Cut the eggs in half lengthwise.

-Add the fish sauce, salt and Jalapeno chile pepper.
-Cook, stirring frequently, until the chile pepper begins to soften.
+Add the fish sauce, salt and Jalapeno chili pepper.
+Cook, stirring frequently, until the chili pepper begins to soften.
 Add the hard-boiled eggs, cut side down, into the pan and cook for approximately 2-3 minutes.
 Remove from heat and sprinkle with cilantro.